jeddl/NextJS-Static-Blog/src/pages/articles/contents/VM-Network_Setup.md

 ![](/static/VmNetworkSetup/port_forwarding.png)

 Note that Host IP will be 127.0.0.1 since this is your local host.
 Here I use 8022 as my *Host Port* and 22 as *Guest Port*.
-You might find these port used by other programs on your computer, and if that is the case, use another port.
+You might find these ports used by other programs on your computer, and if that is the case, use another port.
 The *Guest IP* is the IP of your VM.

 Reboot the VM.
 Now you should be able to SSH to your VM from your host using password.